PhilGrunewald/Behave2016/manuscript.md

 ### Interview survey of householders
 @Janda11 and @Huebner15 and @Fell12] argue that energy consumption of homes is poorly represented by their physical characteristics alone.
 65% of the variation in energy use is not attributable to appliances or building properties.

-Interviews of the householders themselves can provide not only insights into ownership of equipment (without the need for a physical inspection), but also help to understand usage patterns and motivation for use.
+Interviews of the householders themselves can provide not only insights into ownership of equipment, but also help to understand usage patterns and motivation for use.

 Relevant UK examples include the annual Survey of English Housing (N=15,000), published annually as Housing in England reports 1993-93 [XXX should this read 83?] to 2007-08 inclusive [@DCLG16a].
 Prior to 2008, The ONS interviewed householders for the English Household Conditions Survey (EHCS) [@DCLG16].

 ### Diaries and time-use surveys
 Greater detail of household activities can be obtained with time-use diaries and targeted diaries focussing on equipment usage, such as routines and frequency of washing machine use.
 [XXX cite data?]

-Time use diaries present a special case of survey and provide a rich insight into what people are actually doing (activity).
+Time use diaries present a special case of survey and provide a rich insight into what people are actually doing.
-These collect self reported activity diaries from thousands of participants revealing timing and durations. [@Gershuny03]
+These collect self reported activity diaries from thousands of participants revealing the timing and durations of activities. [@Gershuny03]

-These data are collected longitudinally around every decade in many European countries using harmonised time use codes.
+These data are collected longitudinally around every decade in many European countries using harmonised time use codes (@eurostat14).
 These allow comparisons between regions and trends over time \footnote{Some caution should be exercised when making such comparisons.
 Inconsistencies in the meaning of activities across time and cultures, and changes in methodology may limit their comparability.
 See @Anderson16 }

 Understanding _why_ consumers are acting in particular ways is attempted to be illuminated with semi-structured interviews and focus groups, typically with significantly smaller sample sizes.
 [XXX cite data]

 ### Metering of homes and end-uses
-None of the above methods explicitly capture how much and when appliances are in use.
-Smart meters and appliance level monitors are becoming ubiquitous, such that recent studies began to collect household and appliance consumption with increasingly high temporal resolution.
+The emergence of smart meters and appliance level monitors allows to collect household and appliance consumption directly and with increasingly high temporal resolution.
-Notable examples include: [XXX Kevin: are these appliance or household level studies?]
+Notable studies in this area include: [XXX Kevin: are these appliance or household level studies?]

 - BRANZ Household Energy End-Use Project (HEEP) metered 400 homes in New Zealand (1997 - 2007) [@Isaac09]
 - STEM metered 300-400 homes in Sweden (2007-08) [@Zimmermann09]
 - REMODECE covered over 100 homes in 12 European countries. [@Almeida11]
 - HES captured appliances in 250 homes in the UK [@HES13]

 Smart meter data does not by itself reveal either the appliances in use, nor the activities this consumption supported.
-With sufficiently high temporal resolution, some appliances can be disaggregated from other loads. @Wilson15 developed approaches to infer activities from smart meter data.
+With sufficiently high temporal resolution, some appliances can be disaggregated from other loads. @Wilson15 developed approaches to infer activities from such smart meter data.

-Data from electricity meters can be used, to track how consumers respond to different signals.
-For example, the CER, electricity smart metering customer behaviour trials. [insert information here.
-Check if should be moved to next section. .
-More experiment, over 5,000 recruits.]
-Similarly, CLNR- British Gas trials, consisting over 13,000 electricity customers, is generating useful information that can be used in end-use models.
-However, it worth nothing that it is slightly biased towards customers with low carbon technologies, and is also examined load (and generation) profiles from meter data. [insert more, and check if we should move]

-#### Elexon
+Smart meters also allow for large scale and to observe responses to price signals and other interventions.
+Such data is used in the following studies:

-In the UK Elexon collect electricity use data on a rolling bases and update profiles twice a year.
-These profiles are used for settlement purposes [@Elexon13b].
+**Elexon**: In the UK, Elexon collect electricity use data on a rolling bases and update profiles twice a year.
+These profiles are used for settlement purposes.
 The target sample size is 2,500 randomly selected households.
-Profiles are generated for 8 distinct classes, the first two of which are domestic households with or without low cost night time tariffs (Economy 7).
+Profiles are generated for 8 distinct classes, the first two of which are domestic households with or without low cost night time tariffs (Economy 7). [@Elexon13b]

-#### CBT
+**CBT**:
 The Electricity Smart Metering Customer Behaviour Trials (CBT) involved over 5000 participants, metered on a half hourly bases and exposed to a range of static time of use tariffs (@CER11).
 The data provides statistically robust comparisons between a control group and customers exposed to higher peak time prices.
 Overall usage was reported to be reduced by 2.5% and peaks by as much as 8.8%.
 What this study is not able to answer is how these changes came about and whether the peak reduction was a form of 'load shifting' or the avoidance of loads.

-#### CLNR
+**CLNR**:
-The Customer-Led Network Revolution (CLNR) trials involved about 11,000 domestic customers and 2,000 Small and Medium Enterprises.
-650 of the residential customers were subject to Time of Use tariffs.
-Data and insights from the project have been published [@CLNR13, @CLNR13a, @CLNR14, @CLNR15, @CLNR15a].
+The Customer-Led Network Revolution (CLNR) trials involved about 11,000 domestic customers.
+650 of them were subject to Time of Use tariffs.
+Data and insights from the project have been published [@CLNR15a].

-#### HES
+**HES**:
 The UK's Household Electricity Survey (HES) aimed to provide a more detailed insight into the appliance ownership and use patterns.
 250 owner-occupier households were monitored down to the individual appliance level.
-26 households were monitored for a full year, the remaining over one month.
+26 households were monitored for a full year, the remaining for one month.
-Some participants were also required to keep detailed logs of how they used certain appliances. (@HES13, @Zimmermann12)
+Some participants were also required to keep detailed logs on their use of selected appliances. (@HES13, @Zimmermann12)

 These new sources of data allow to test modelling assumptions and can themselves enable enhanced modelling approaches.
-The next section will build on their ability to give insights into the timing of electricity use at household level.
+The next section will compare these empirical data collections with attempts to simulate temporality in demand.

 # Representing temporality in household demand models

 In this section we will explore how well occupancy and activity data support the simulation of realistic household profiles.
-Empirical data from Elexon [@Elexon13b] and HES [@HES13] is used to contrast intra-day profiles for households and selected appliances.
+Measured data from Elexon [@Elexon13b] and HES [@HES13] is used to contrast intra-day profiles for households and selected appliances.

 ## Active occupancy based consumption